 What Is Labiaplasty?

-Labiaplasty is surgery to enhance the shape of the vulva.
+Labiaplasty is surgery to alter the shape of the vulva.
 The vulva is the external part of the female genitalia – the part visible to anyone looking.
 It’s sometimes used interchangeably with ‘vagina’ to refer to the same thing.

 The labia, or vaginal lips, make up the largest part of your vulva.
 You have 2 sets of labia: